screenshot 2026 04 07 212751

 Development is not complete until it transfers across conditions.

-What appears as sequence is not separation—it is coupling.
+What appears as sequence is not separation—it is coupling that leads to integration.

-Each phase activates the next—while continuing to operate.
-This is not additive development, it is transmissive.
-A single practice does not train a single capacity.
-It engages a connected system in which each function influences the others.
+Each phase activates the next while continuing to operate.
+This is not additive development—it is relational and transmissive.
+Change in one function reorganizes the entire system.
+A single practice does not train a single capacity; it engages a connected system in which each function influences the others.

-In this way, training operates more like interlocking gears than independent parts.
-When one aspect turns, it transmits change through the whole system.
+Training therefore functions less like assembling parts and more like interlocking gears.
+When one aspect shifts, it transmits change through the whole system.

 This is why IMT does not separate meditation, internal work, and somatic training.
 Properly structured practice engages them simultaneously—developing stability, continuity, clarity, and integration together.